alexjlockwood/AndroidDesignPatterns/_drafts/redesigning-adp.md

     projects in the world&mdash;this seemed only fitting.
 Another cool implication of an entirely open-source blog is that readers can propose corrections themselves by submitting pull requests to GitHub.
-I am optimistic that this will miminize the embarrassment and shame that comes with the occassional typo in the long run.
+I am optimistic that this will miminize the embarrassment and shame that comes with the occasional typo in the long run.

   + **Faster page loading times.** Compare the new design to the [old design][4] and see for yourself.